By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So who gets diagnosed with ADHD?

 Most new diagnoses of ADHD occur when children begin to attend some form of formal education and are asked to sit still and concentrate on things the adults want them to learn instead of the things kids want to learn.
 The majority of diagnoses are made between the ages of five and ten years of age.
-Diagnoses of ADHD after the six grade drop sharply and those first diagnosed after age eighteen are even rarer.
+Diagnoses of ADHD after the sixth grade drop sharply and those first diagnosed after age eighteen are even rarer.

 The number of adult cases is half of those in children, so either a lot of people outgrow this condition with or without treatment or it is not so much of a problem once you are out of required school.
 Or maybe a lot of kids get the diagnosis because they are bugging someone in the position to make a diagnosis.